Contact the Central American Group to invest in aerospace development in El Salvador.

 Mexican and Salvadoran officials will inaugurate the new agreement to support aerospace development in El Salvador at FAMEX 2021.

-The Mexican aerospace industry will support the development of the first aerospace cluster in El Salvador.
-This effort will begin with the signing agreements with the Mexican Federation of the Aerospace Industry (FEMIA), the Mexico Aerospace Fair (FAMEX), the Aeronautical University in Querétaro (UNAQ), and the Mexican startup company Space JLTZ.
+The Mexican aerospace industry will support the development of the nascent aerospace cluster in El Salvador.
+This effort will begin with the signing of agreements with the Mexican Federation of the Aerospace Industry (FEMIA), the Mexico Aerospace Fair (FAMEX), the Aeronautical University in Querétaro (UNAQ), and the Mexican startup company Space JLTZ.

 Several sectors participate in aerospace development in El Salvador